redhat-cap-exchange/dev_competition/README.md

 ## How will it work?

-1. Form a team of two to three like-minded colleagues to develop the solution.
+1. Form a team of two to five like-minded colleagues to develop the solution.

 2. Define the project.
 The team should collaborate on a topic that everyone is passionate about.
 The scope of the project should be defined early on with a focus on the 'WHY?'.
 Why is this project important to work on?
 How does it help your customers?

-3. Collaborate and work in THE OPEN SOURCE WAY.
+3. Collaborate and work in [THE OPEN SOURCE WAY](https://opensource.com/open-source-way).
 Ideally the project can be completed in a couple of days.
 Collaboration can happen in person or remotely, the open source way.

+## How can I sign-up?

+TBD

 ## What are we looking for?
-Here is a collection of ideas to be worked during the developer competition …
+Here is a collection of ideas to be worked on during the developer competition …

 **Business Solutions and Go-to-Market Offerings** Collaborate on prototyping a vertical business solution, e.g. related to PSD/2.
 Or, develop a go-to-market program with the goal to containerize a customer’s application landscape and streamline their application lifecycle.

 **Solutions that support a community or a social cause** Think of solutions that support Civic Technology, Open Data, Data Journalism or Open Government Initiatives.
-Or bring existing open source solutions in this space into the container world.
+Or bring existing open source solutions in this space into the world of containers.

 **New Workloads**
 Use the OpenShift Container Platform to run innovative workloads like predictive analytics or machine learning.
 Or the good old batch processing, number crunching jobs.